AI Workflows — Overview

 |---|---|---|

-You can use both — direct API for your CI pipeline and MCP for your daily AI sessions.
+You can use both — direct API in your CI pipeline, MCP in your daily AI sessions.

 Related